senarvi/theanolm/README.md

 argument.
 The average per-word gradient will be multiplied by this factor.
 In practice the gradient is scaled by the number of words by dividing the cost function by the number of words in the mini-batch.
-In most of the cases, something between 0.01 and 1.0 works well, while Adam seems to require a smaller value than the other optimization methods.
+In most of the cases, something between 0.001 and 1.0 works well, depending on the optimization method.
+For example, Adam seems to require a lower value than the other methods.

 The number of sequences included in one mini-batch can be set with the `--batch-size` argument.
 Larger mini-batches are more efficient to compute on a